 This blade is stainless steel, hammermill metal that Vitamix says will resist corrosion.
-It’s a very good thing since this blade will touch food.
+It’s an excellent thing since this blade will touch food.

-What sets the 750 apart is the pre-programmed controls that is absent in the 300.
+What sets the 750 apart is the pre-programmed controls that are absent in the 300.

-The pre-programmed controls allows you to make recipes like soup or frozen dessert without having to time and manually start and stop the blender and these settings does it for you.
+The pre-programmed controls allow you to make recipes like soup or frozen dessert without having to time and manually start and stop the blender and these settings do it for you.

-And it did not take long to finish, for this recipe it took less than a minute.
-This is a testament to the product design and power of the Vitamix.
+And it did not take long to finish, for this recipe it made less than a minute.
+It is a testament to the product design and power of the Vitamix.

 Next up is soup with again with the 300.
 It’s a simple tomato soup recipe using tomatoes roasted in olive oil, garlic, bacon, chicken stock, etc.

 This recipe is from a chef who does this for a living, and he gave this product a ton of praise in this video.